spinnaker/spinnaker.io/content/en/docs/guides/user/pipeline/triggers/gcs/_index.md

-This functionality uses Google's [Pub/Sub](https://cloud.google.com/pubsub/docs/overview) system for delivering messages to Spinnaker, and must be configured to send messages to Spinnaker's event bus as shown below.
+This functionality uses Google's [Pub/Sub](https://cloud.google.com/pubsub/docs/overview) system for delivering messages to Spinnaker and must be configured to send messages to Spinnaker's event bus as shown below.

 ## Prerequisites